 Have you ever had to search for criminal records of someone you know?
 Was it easy?
-Dis you do your search online or did you have to make a phone call to the Mcintosh County courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the Mcintosh County courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal records and backgrounds, and your feedback might make it easier for others.

 Click here to post a comment

 The FBI has their list of the Top Ten Most Wanted Criminals.
 In Mcintosh County, the Sheriff maintains their own list of the top most wanted criminals in the county.

 While the prospect of spending time in the Mcintosh County jail is quite unpleasant, you will soon become accustomed to the daily routine there.
 Prisoners get an alarm for wake-up at about 6:00 AM, and then roll call.
 Next, you will eat breakfast.
 When you finish breakfast you will be required to work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Mcintosh County Jail, your experiences would be welcomed, if it can help another person to deal with it.